RossBrownPhD/RossBrownPhD.github.io/_posts/2018-09-16-NLP-nltk-cosine-similarity-to-compare-writing-style.md

 Overall, Kehr and Rosenbaum were more of apiece than any of the other pairs of reviewers with writing styles that were hypothesized to be similar.
 And Roeper's writing style was more frequently an outlier than any other reviewer's writing.

-While this investigation had some interesting findings, I think there are more conceptually and methodologically robust ways to explore this area of inquiry.
+While this investigation had some interesting findings, there are more conceptually and methodologically robust ways to explore this area of inquiry, which I'll implement later.

 Cut and paste the link below to check out the Jupyter notebook for other results and the code.